A canonical Ramsey theorem for exactly $m$-coloured complete subgraphs: Introduction

 \section{Introduction}

-A classical result of Ramsey \citep{Ramsey1930} says that when the edges of a complete graph on a countably infinite vertex set are finitely coloured, one can always find a complete infinite subgraph all of whose edges have the same colour.
+A classical result of Ramsey~\citep{Ramsey1930} says that when the edges of a complete graph on a countably infinite vertex set are finitely coloured, one can always find a complete infinite subgraph all of whose edges have the same colour.

 Ramsey's Theorem has since been generalised in many ways; most of these generalisations are concerned with finding monochromatic substructures in various coloured structures.
-For a survey of many of these generalisations, see the book of Graham, Rothschild and Spencer \citep{Graham1990}.
-Ramsey theory has witnessed many developments over the last fifty years and continues to be an area of active research today; see for example \citep{Gyarfas2002}, \citep{Leader2006}, \citep{Vuksanovic2006}, \citep{Larson2008}.
+For a survey of many of these generalisations, see the book of Graham, Rothschild and Spencer~\citep{Graham1990}.
+Ramsey theory has witnessed many developments over the last fifty years and continues to be an area of active research today; see, for example,~\citep{Gyarfas2002, Leader2006, Vuksanovic2006, Larson2008}.

 While one is usually concerned with finding monochromatic substructures in various finitely coloured structures, two alternative directions are as follows.
-First, one could study colourings that use infinitely many colours, as was first done by Erd\H{o}s and Rado \citep{Erdos1950} and by many others after them.
-Second, one could look for structures which are coloured with exactly $m$ colours for some $m\geq2$.
-This was first considered by Erickson \citep{Erickson1994} and then investigated further by Stacey and Weidl \citep{Stacey1999}.
+First, one could study colourings that use infinitely many colours, as was first done by Erd\H{o}s and Rado~\citep{Erdos1950} and by many others after them.
+Second, one could look for structures which are coloured with exactly $m$ colours for some $m\ge2$.
+This was first considered by Erickson~\citep{Erickson1994} and then investigated further by Stacey and Weidl~\citep{Stacey1999}.
 In this paper, we shall consider the question of finding structures coloured with exactly $m$ colours in colourings that use infinitely many colours.

 The rest of this paper is organised as follows.
-In Section \ref{results}, we present the relevant definitions that we require and the statements of our results.
-Section \ref{proof} is devoted to the proof of our main result.
-In Section \ref{extensions}, we describe an extension of our main result and some applications of this extension.
-We conclude the paper in Section \ref{conclude} with some open problems.
+In Section~\ref{canon13-results}, we present the relevant definitions that we require and the statements of our results.
+Section~\ref{canon13-proof} is devoted to the proof of our main result.
+In Section~\ref{canon13-extensions}, we describe an extension of our main result and some applications of this extension.
+We conclude the paper in Section~\ref{canon13-conclude} with some open problems.

-\section{Our Results}
+\section{Our results}

 For a set $X$, denote by $X^{(2)}$ the set of all unordered pairs of elements of $X$; equivalently, $X^{(2)}$ is the complete graph on the vertex set $X$.
-As always, $[n]$ will denote $\{1,...,n\}$, the set of the first $n$ natural numbers.
-By a colouring of a graph $G$, we will always mean a colouring of the edges of $G$.
+As usual, we write $[n]$ to denote $\{1,\dots,n\}$, the set of the first $n$ natural numbers.
+We denote a surjective map $f$ from a set $X$ to another set $Y$ by $f: X \twoheadrightarrow Y$.
+By a \emph{colouring} of a graph, we mean a colouring of the edges of the graph unless we specify otherwise.